Out of the Archives: Pittsburgh Revealed 2020Thursday, December 17, 2020 @ 7:00 PM - 8:30 PM

 Streamed on City of Asylum’s Virtual Channel.
 (90 minute run-time)

-Some of this year’s highlights include the home movies of photographer Charles “Teenie” Harris, home-made commercials for queer-owned vintage shops, amateur footage of the 1959 MLB All-Star Game at Forbes Field on glorious Kodachrome, views of North Park from the 1930s, and so much more.
+Some of this year’s highlights include the home movies of photographer Charles “Teenie” Harris, home-made commercials for queer-owned vintage shops, amateur footage of the 1959 MLB All-Star Game at Forbes Field on glorious Kodachrome, views of Kennywood that will leave you wondering if you’re seeing double, and so much more.
 This celebration of the moving image is intended to honor the labor of our region’s archivists (professional and amateur), recognize the makers of otherwise overlooked works, and prompt the viewer to reconsider the very notion of the archive and what is worth saving.

 Curated by Emily Davis and Steven Haines